Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Result

 We continue with the measurement of the cavity finesse.
 The cavity transmission of a TEM$_{00}$ mode is fit to a Lorentzian function, which yields a full width at half maximum (FWHM) of 37.1(9)~MHz through averaging the results of 76 experiments.
 The error is attributed to the shot-to-shot fluctuations of the mechanical vibrations and acoustic noises.
 The obtained FWHM corresponds to $2\kappa$ where $\kappa$ is the cavity-field decay rate.
 We do not find the difference of the linewidth for the wavelengths at 780 and 782~nm.
-Using the relation $F=\pi c/(2\kappa L)$, we obtain a cavity finesse of $2.66(6)\times10^{4}$ at both wavelengths.
-Considering that the mirror coating was done from 780 to 792~nm, we also measure the cavity finesse at 795~nm, yielding a slightly higher finesse of $2.84(7)\times10^{4}$.
+Using the relation $F=\pi c/(2\kappa L_{\rm{eff}})$, we obtain a cavity finesse of $2.66(6)\times10^{4}$ at both wavelengths.
+We also measure the cavity finesse at 795~nm, yielding a slightly higher finesse of $2.84(7)\times10^{4}$.
+We would attribute this finesse difference to the wavelength-dependent scattering loss (possibly some dirts on the mirror facet), or diffraction loss due to the slight cavity misalighment.